amit-mittal/angular-app/README.md

 7. Routing in Angular app
     - Export the RouterModule doesn't need import as well.
 Though it may not work but, it's because of different reason.
     - In import, calling RouterModule.forRoot imports the module and calls the function at the same time.
     - Adding Routing.forRoot in the constructor of routing module doesn't work.
-TODO: Can explore it
+[TODO: Explore it]
+    - Passing parameters through the routing and navigation done